vonhuliow/n-gon-rouge/README.md

 ### Changes made

-* Actions Workflow to minify, compress, and mangle the site's code for much faster download (loading) speeds (Needs more testing)
+* Actions Workflow to minify, compress, and mangle the site's code for much faster download/loading speeds (Needs more testing)